By Jane Barthelemy.

 Lakanto (0% carbs, Paleo Sweetener)

 This is a delicious granulated sweetener made from Non-GMO Erythritol and Luo Han Guo.
 It can be measured cup for cup like sugar.
 It has zero calories, zero carbs, and is zero glycemic.
 Available online at Body Ecology.
 It is a wonderful Paleo sweetener.
 Use it with the same challenges as working with pure Erythritol.
 It is expensive.
-Lakanto costs over $35.00 per pound.
+I consider Lakanto a very healthy sweetener.
+It can be very expensive, however still much cheaper than diabetes!

 Luo Han Guo (0% carbs, Paleo Sweetener)

 Pronounced Lo-Han-GWO, this Chinese herb is a delicious zero-carb, zero calorie sweetener about 20 times sweeter than sugar.
 Siraitia grosvenorii is also called Monk Fruit, as it was cultivated for centuries by Buddhist luóhàn monks.
 Luo Han Guo is a 100% natural Paleo sweetener.
 The dried whole fruit powder has a delicious flavor similar to chocolate or molasses.
 Grown only in China by international law, Luo Han Guo is used in traditional Chinese medicine as a tonic for the lungs.
-I suggest caution in buying Luo Han Guo as it is often mixed with other ingredients such as cane sugar or dextrose (a corn sugar).
+I suggest caution in buying Luo Han Guo as it is often mixed with other ingredients such as cane sugar or dextrose (a GMO corn sugar).
 You can buy a good quality Lo Han Guo sweetener from Swanson Vitamins, called PureLo Lo Han Sweetener.
-It is mixed with inulin powder, and is approximately 2 x sweeter than sugar.
-You can buy pure powdered Luo Han Guo extract at www.HoldTheCarbs.com.
-I believe it to be a very good concentrated sweetener.
-Or you can be a Paleo purist and buy the whole dried Lo Han Guo fruit from any Chinese herbalist (Ask for Plum Flower brand Momordica Fruit).
+It is mixed with inulin powder, and is approximately 6 x sweeter than sugar.
+Then again you can always be a Paleo purist and buy the whole dried Lo Han Guo fruit from any Chinese herbalist (Ask for Plum Flower brand Momordica Fruit).
 Grind the whole un-peeled pods into powder using a super blender.
 It’s delicious!
+A favorite healthy Paleo sweetener.
+Hooray!

-Maple Sap, Raw (? carbs, True Paleo Sweetener)
+Maple water, Raw (2% carbs, True Paleo Sweetener)

 Maple Syrup, commercial (89% carbs, Refined, not Paleo)

 Common maple syrup is refined by boiling the raw sap down into concentrated syrup.
 The sap is reduced to 2% of its original volume to make commercial maple syrup.
 It takes 55 gallons of raw sap to produce 1 gallon of commercial maple syrup.
 Is that Paleo?
 Maple syrup is very high in carbs – 85 to 93%, and especially high in fructose.
 The fructose content varies by grade.
 Maple syrup is a highly regulated industry, and each grade of syrup has a specific sugar content.
 Since maple syrup is refined and high in sugars, I do not use it in my recipes.
 I’m looking for a sweetener that will stop sugar addiction in its tracks, and clearly maple is not the one.
-Again, you’re free to choose.
+You’re free to choose.
+For more details, check out my article: Is Maple Syrup Paleo?
+My recommendation: stay away from maple syrup if you value your blood sugar and your health.

 Stevia Leaf, Green, Unprocessed (0% carbs, Paleo)

 The leaves of the South American plant Stevia Rebaudiana are 30–45 times as sweet as table sugar.
 Pure stevia is available as a potted plant, in bulk dried leaves, or as a fine green powder.
 This raw, unprocessed stevia is a truly natural, Paleo sweetener.
 However many people find it has a strong bitter aftertaste something like licorice, which lingers for a time on the tongue, and this perception differs from person to person.
 You can buy bulk stevia leaves or green powder in food coops and online.
 You can know it is probably pure and unrefined because it is bright green.
 Get a stevia plant and grow it on your window sill.
 You can even make your own stevia extract or stevia syrup.
+I buy pure green Stevia Powder by Planetary Herbals from VitaCost or find other sellers on Amazon.com.
 Unrefined stevia is a wonderful Paleo sweetener!

 Stevioside / Rebaudioside (0% carbs, refined, Not Paleo)

 When the stevia leaf is processed commercially, its sweetness is extracted and concentrated using heat and chemicals.
 Typically ethanol or methanol are used as solvents to break the cell walls, and the residue is filtered many times.
 The result is white refined stevioside powder or liquid, sometimes called Rebaudioside.
 Industrially refined stevioside is 250 – 300 times sweeter than sugar, with zero carbs, and less aftertaste than raw stevia.
 Refined stevioside is often sold to the food industry in blends with sugar, artificial sweeteners, and/or other chemicals.
 I suggest you have any so-called “stevia” product professionally analyzed for toxins (formaldehyde, arsenic, etc.) before using it.
-I buy pure green Stevia Powder by Planetary Herbals from VitaCost or find other sellers on Amazon.com.
+For more details, check out my article The Toxic Truth About Stevia.
+I’d stay far far away from refined stevia, and all store-bought or commercial stevia products.
+Avoid all of them!

 Truvia (0% carbs, Not Paleo)

 Truvia is a sugar substitute developed by The Coca-Cola Company and Cargill.
 It is sold as a tabletop sweetener and food ingredient.
 The main ingredient is corn-based Erythritol.
-If it is not marked organic, I’d assume it is genetically modified.
-The additional sweetness comes from natural flavors and Rebaudioside, a refined extract from stevia leaves by a proprietary process.
+If it is not marked organic, we can assume it is GMO-genetically modified.
+The additional sweetness comes from natural flavors and Rebaudioside, a refined extract from stevia leaves by a proprietary process that has not been revealed.
+Totally toxic.
+Avoid at all costs.

 Xylitol (72% carbs, Paleo Sweetener, but not recommended)